 - 4. Building on and reinforcing their understanding of number, students begin to develop their ability to think statistically.
 Students recognize that a data distribution may not have a definite center and that different ways to measure center yield different values.
 The median measures center in the sense that it is roughly the middle value.
 The mean measures center in the sense that it is the value that each data point would take on if the total of the data values were redistributed equally, and also in the sense that it is a balance point.
 Students recognize that a measure of variability (interquartile range) can also be useful for summarizing data because two very different sets of data can have the same mean and median yet be distinguished by their variability.
 Students learn to describe and summarize numerical data sets, identifying clusters, peaks, gaps, and symmetry, considering the context in which the data were collected. - 5.
-Students in grade 6 also build on their work with area in elementary school by reasoning about relationships among shapes to determine area, surface area, and volume.
-They find areas of right triangles, other triangles, and special quadrilaterals by decomposing these shapes, rearranging, or removing pieces, and relating the shapes to rectangles.
+Students in grade six also build on their work with area in elementary school by reasoning about relationships among shapes to determine area, surface area, and volume.
+They find areas of right triangles, other triangles, and special quadrilaterals by decomposing these shapes, rearranging or removing pieces, and relating the shapes to rectangles.
 Using these methods, students discuss, develop, and justify formulas for areas of triangles and parallelograms.
-Students find areas of polygons and surface areas of prisms and pyramids by decomposing them into pieces whose area they can determine.
+Students find areas of polygons and surface areas of prisms and pyramids by decomposing them into pieces whose areas they can determine.
 They reason about right rectangular prisms with fractional side lengths to extend formulas for the volume of a right rectangular prism to fractional side lengths.
-They prepare for work on scale drawings and constructions in grade 7 by drawing polygons in the coordinate plane.